Indigenous peoples of Mexico: Languages

-The Law of Linguistic Rights of the Indigenous Languages recognizes 62 indigenous languages as "national languages" which have the same validity as Spanish in all territories where they are spoken.
-According to the National Institute of Statistics, Geography and Data Processing (INEGI), approximately 6.7% of the population speaks an indigenous language.
-That is, less than half of those identified as indigenous.
-6,695,228 people 5 years or older were tallied as indigenous-language speakers in the 2010 census, an increase of about 650,000 from the 2000 census.
-In 2000, 6,044,547 people 5 years or older spoke an indigenous language.
+The Law of Linguistic Rights of the Indigenous Languages recognizes 62 Indigenous languages as "national languages" which have the same validity as Spanish in all territories where they are spoken.
+According to the National Institute of Statistics, Geography and Data Processing (INEGI), approximately 6.7% of the population speaks an Indigenous language.
+That is, less than half of those identified as Indigenous.
+6,695,228 people 5 years or older were tallied as Indigenous-language speakers in the 2010 census, an increase of about 650,000 from the 2000 census.
+In 2000, 6,044,547 people 5 years or older spoke an Indigenous language.

-In previous censuses, information on the indigenous speaking population five years of age and older was obtained from the Mexican people.
-However, in the 2010 census, this approach was changed and the Government also began to collect data on people 3 years and older.
-With this new approach, it was determined that there were 6,913,362 people 3 years of age or more who spoke an indigenous language (218,000 children 3 and 4 four years of age fell into this category), accounting for 6.6% of the total population.
-The population of children aged 0 to 2 years in homes where the head of household or a spouse spoke an indigenous language was 678 954.
-The indigenous language speaking population has been increasing in absolute numbers for decades, but have nonetheless been falling in proportion to the national population.
+In previous censuses, information on the Indigenous-speaking population, who were five years of age and older, was obtained from the Mexican people.
+However, in the 2010 census, this approach was changed, and the Government also began to collect data on people 3 years and older.
+With this new approach, it was determined that 6,913,362 people three or older spoke an Indigenous language (218,000 children 3 and 4 four years of age fell into this category), accounting for 6.6% of the total population.
+The population of children aged 0 to 2 years in homes where the head of household or a spouse spoke an Indigenous language was 678 954.
+The Indigenous language-speaking population has been increasing in absolute numbers for decades but has nonetheless fallen in proportion to the national population.

-The recognition of indigenous languages and the protection of indigenous cultures is granted not only to the ethnic groups indigenous to modern-day Mexican territory, but also to other North American indigenous groups that migrated to Mexico from the United States in the nineteenth century and those who immigrated from Guatemala in the 1980s.
+The recognition of Indigenous languages and the protection of Indigenous cultures is granted not only to the ethnic groups Indigenous to modern-day Mexican territory but also to other North American Indigenous groups that migrated to Mexico from the United States in the nineteenth century and those who immigrated from Guatemala in the 1980s.

 States

-The five states with the largest indigenous-language-speaking populations are:
+The five states with the largest Indigenous-language-speaking populations are: